 Family-friendly events & activities guide for parents in Northwest Arkansas for Halloween 2019

-It’s time to start planning your Halloween to-do list, mamas.
+Happy Halloween, mamas!
 We’ve got some great events happening here in Northwest Arkansas, so take your pick!
 FYI, you can CLICK HERE for a list of other fall events, ideas for things to do in NWA this season and pumpkin patches to visit.

 Oct.
 18-19, 25-26: Zombie Adventure, Modern Mission.
 Zombies have overrun the facility.
 Let the kids (12 and up) have some laser tag fun while battling zombies and trying to find a cure.